Architectural Conservation Studies

 Prerequisites

-Professionals woking in the built environment industry with at least 2 years of experience, or similar.
+Professionals working in the built environment industry with at least 2 years of experience, or similar.

 Programme Outline